What is Basically Babies’ mandate?

 What is a “layette?”

 At Basically Babies, a layette is the gift of a complete first-year baby wardrobe!
 It contains outfits, snowsuits, jackets, sweaters, sleepers, shoes, socks, undershirts and other baby items.
 We take great pride and care in choosing each and every item that goes into the layette.
 Every item is checked and re-checked to ensure quality – and the end product is beautifully packaged, scrupulously clean, appropriately-sized and gender specific.
-Each layette contains 90 to 110 items sized from 0-24 months and is made up of both new and gently used items.
+Each layette contains approximately 110 items sized from 0-24 months and is made up of both new and gently used items.
 Each layette is intended to communicate worth, value, respect and dignity to each family that receives one.

 How can I receive a Basically Babies Layette?